 5 from 11 votes

-Looking for the easiest Instant Pot recipe ever?
-Here it is!
-This simple vegan Instant Pot pasta takes just 5 minutes of active prep to pull together and the Instant Pot does the rest.
+This easy vegan instant pot pasta with plant-based meatballs takes just 5 minutes of active prep to pull together.
+The Instant Pot does the rest!
 Just dump in a box of pasta, a jar of pasta sauce, a package of vegan meatballs, water, and your favorite veggies and you'll soon have a perfectly cooked delicious plant based dinner to serve your whole family.
+This is the easiest Instant Pot recipe ever!

-1 16oz.box of pasta, we used medium shell pasta, but it also works well with rice and bean pastas like brown rice, chickpea, red lentil, and black bean pasta
+1 16-ounce boxpasta, we used medium shell pasta, but it also works well with rice and bean pastas like brown rice, chickpea, red lentil, and black bean pasta

 Add dry pasta to your Instant Pot or other pressure cooker.